IGVF-DACC/igvf-jamboree/README.md

 sudo mount -o discard,defaults "/dev/$DEVICE_NAME" /mnt/shared
 ```

 Make sure to detach the disk (detach it on GCP web console) before adding it to Kubernetes cluster.
 Check if `in use by` field on GCP web console is blank.
-Edit `data_pv.yaml` and `data_pvc.yaml` accordingly.
+Edit `data_pv.yaml` to add persistent disk's name to it.

 ### Docker image for user's pod instance